Hannah-Sloan/Teenage-Coven-Knights/markdown/game_rules.md

 Only get 1 of each.
 Can communicate with each other ad nauseam.<br>**Action.** The shit.<br>**Bonus Action.** Anything Less.
 Can be done as an *Action*.<br>**Reaction.** When needed.<br>

+When you take damage you lower your hit points by that much.
+See *[Resting and Healing](#resting-and-healing)* for how to gain hit points back.

 ## STATS

 ???